 Using the decimal power-of-10 system, a terabyte (TB) of data equals 1,000,000,000,000 bytes.
 Alternatively, a terabyte of data using the binary power-of-two system equals 1,099,511,627,776 bytes.
 The nearly 100 billion-byte, or 10%, difference is a significant and can't be ignored.
 At even higher levels of capacity, such as with yottabytes of data, the differences in the numbers the two measurement systems generated are even greater.

 One problem was particularly troublesome when the same prefixes were used to describe measurements in both systems.
 Hard disk drive (HDD) manufacturers used the decimal system when they labeled the capacity of their HDDs.
-Operating system (OS) vendors, on the other hand, often reported computer memory and data storage capacity using the binary system.
+Operating system (OS) vendors, on the other hand, often reported computer and data storage capacity using the binary system.
 But both sets of vendors used the same prefixes.
-That discrepancy was confusing to customers, who would buy a new hard drive labeled using the decimal system as having, say, 100 gigabytes (GB) of capacity.
+That discrepancy was confusing to customers, who would buy a hard drive labeled using the decimal system as having, say, 100 gigabytes (GB) of capacity.
 But when they got it home and put it in their computer, the OS, using the binary system of measurement, would say that it had only 93.13 GB of capacity.
 That left customers unhappy because it appeared that nearly 7 GB of capacity had disappeared before they had even used the HDD.

 The development of the IEC binary system prefixes aimed to eliminate this confusion.
 In the example above, the OS vendor would have used the binary prefix instead of the decimal system, reporting 93.13 gibibytes (GiB) instead of 93.13 GB of capacity.
-By using the new prefixes, the OS would let consumers know it was using a different measurement system from the HDD manufacturer.
+By using the prefixes, the OS would let consumers know it was using a different measurement system from the HDD manufacturer.

-The IEC had good intentions with the new prefixes.
+The IEC had good intentions with the prefixes.
 However, they aren't being widely used, and, as a result, haven't solved the capacity measurement problem.
 Academics, technical writers and open system developers are mostly using the binary prefixes, but they generally aren't used in commercial settings.

 How large is a yobibyte?